Bucky24/php-components/README.md

 This library was inspired by React, so many of its functions are very React-like.
 You define components as functions.
 These functions can take in some props, as an array, and should contain HTML directly.

 Any tag that has capital letters in it is assumed to be a Component, and will be transpiled accordingly.
+Any other tag is treated as a browser-default tag.

 ### Components